marick/lens2/mostly_words/implementation02-continuation-passing.md

 In this style, every function call is a two-part instruction:

-1. Dear function, do that thing you do with these arguments, then...
+1. Dear function, do that thing you do, using these arguments, then...

 2. ... do *not* return the result.
-Instead, pass it to another function, called the *continuation* (because it continues the computation).
+Instead, pass it to the function I also gave you in an argument.
+That function is called the *continuation* (because it continues the overall computation of which the function call is a part).

 Any function can be converted to continuation-passing style.
 Here's a continuation-passing version of `Map.put/3`: